-Remember that even though your pet will be traveling with you as checked baggage, you’ll still need to follow the pet import requirements for your destination country.
+Remember that even though your pet will travel with you as checked baggage, you’ll still need to follow the pet import requirements for your destination country.

 Unaccompanied Pets or Pets Traveling as Cargo

-All pets traveling as cargo with Emirates fly under Emirates SkyCargo.
+- All pets traveling as cargo with Emirates fly under Emirates SkyCargo.
 Traveling pets are offered the highest standard of care with SkyCargo through their special facilities (in Dubai) and dedicated staff members.
-All of SkyCargo’s processes and facilities were developed with the intention of making traveling pets feel safe and comfortable, while also providing their owners with a stress-free experience.
+SkyCargo’s processes and facilities were developed to make traveling pets feel safe and comfortable while providing their owners a stress-free experience.

-5. As with accompanied travel, your pet will need an approved travel crate to fly on its own.
-If you’re having trouble finding one on your own, Emirates does have kennels available for purchase in Dubai and other locations.
-Be sure to check inventory prior to bringing your pet in for check-in to ensure the right sized travel kennel is available for your pet.
+- 5. As with accompanied travel, your pet will need an approved travel crate to fly independently.
+If you’re having trouble finding one alone, Emirates has kennels available for purchase in Dubai and other locations.
+Check inventory before bringing your pet in for check-in to ensure the right-sized travel kennel is available for your pet.

 - To book your pet with Emirates SkyCargo, you need to contact your local office and ensure your pet will meet the necessary import rules for your destination.
 Please allow at least 4 business days for Emirates SkyCargo to process your request.